-Colleges and universities are some of the longest-lived institutions in the U.S. Given this long-term view, building and planning for minimal long-term maintenance is an essential survival strategy which can yield significant financial benefits.
-This principle anticipates building high-quality sustainable buildings and landscapes which endure for the long-term.
+Colleges and universities are some of the longest-lived institutions in the U.S. Given this longterm view, building and planning for minimal long-term maintenance is an essential survival strategy which can yield significant financial benefits.
+This principle anticipates building highquality resilient buildings and landscapes which endure for the long- term.